psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 >
 > It may appear singular that the present little volume, intended to illustrate the antiquities and traditions of the people of the Isle of Wight, should come from the pen of a stranger; and that the tales it contains should have been collected during the space of a short summer ramble.
 Fortune, however, has favoured me much, and I take this opportunity of returning my thanks to my friend, the well-known and justly celebrated antiquary, Mr. Winterblossom, for his most valuable contributions, without which this collection of Tales and Legends would have been but chaff.

-From this, it seems that Mr Elder is not originally from the Island although he may have been a frequent visitor to it...
+From this, it seems that Mr Elder is not originally from the Island although he may have been a frequent visitor to it ...

-> Lest, however, the fact of my being a stranger should operate to my disadvantage, in prejudicing the public against this work ; be it remembered, that the best author upon the British constitution was De Lolme — a foreigner ; and this is not the exception, but the general rule.
+> Lest, however, the fact of my being a stranger should operate to my disadvantage, in prejudicing the public against this work; be it remembered, that the best author upon the British constitution was De Lolme — a foreigner; and this is not the exception, but the general rule.
 The peculiarities of every country strike more forcibly the eye of a foreigner.
 Foreigners are for the most part more impartial and more diligent searchers after all that is worthy of record, than those to whom the scenes and stories have been familiar from infancy.
 But, after all, I must confess that I am rather a collector, compiler, or editor; though vanity (as some would term it) has induced me to call myself the author of the present work.
 I am but the wisp of straw that ties the fagot together.
 >
 > But it is not altogether vanity in me either : for I have repeatedly, though in vain, urged Mr. Winterblossom to undertake the task.
 But he said that he had once spent many years and infinite labour in preparing a work of deep erudition for the press.
 The public was ungrateful, and the work still remains unsold.
-Printer's ink he would never meddle with again ; and then, added he with emphasis, taking me by the arm, _"the printer will be paid, whether the work sells or not"_.
+Printer's ink he would never meddle with again; and then, added he with emphasis, taking me by the arm, _"the printer will be paid, whether the work sells or not"_.
 >
 > Should, however, the public act with greater indulgence in the present instance, it is my intention, if life and health be preserved to me, to offer a second volume to its notice in the due course of time.